JarekE/PretrainingForDiffusionMRI/readme.md

 Please note that we do not share any data sets here.
 Pretraining was calculated with data from the HCP project (http://www.humanconnectomeproject.org/data/).
-For the evaluation and further test series, dMRI data with the dimensions (90,90,54) and 64 gradient directions are require and the dimensions can be adjusted.
+For the evaluation and further test series, dMRI data with the dimensions (90,90,54) and 64 gradient directions are required (the dimensions can be adjusted).

 For any questions concerning the code, please feel free to open an issue.

 Details on the method and implementations can be found in the paper XXX.

 ## Overview